 Without this option, knife-ec-backup will use the /users/USER endpoint to backup and restore user objects.
 However, the API does not handle authentication fields used for oc-id, the Chef Server’s OAuth 2.0 plugin used for authentication to Chef Manage and private Chef Supermarket.
 Using

 --with-user-sql will fetch and upload user records directly to the Postgresql database, including the fields used by oc-id.
-Current use of this flag prevents restoring data into a Chef Server with existing data because of foreign key constraints.
-The flag and this limitation will be deprecated in an upcoming version of knife-ec-backup.

 When to Use –with-key-sql